Saturno10/MyWebsite/README.md

 # MyWebsite
 Welcome to my personal website.
-I will be building it and getting into wev development over the summer.
+I will be building it and getting into web development over the summer.